Daily report on COVID19 cases inside South Korea

-The epicenter of the infection spread in Korea is in Deagu, a city about two hours from Seoul.
+The epicenter of the infection spread in Korea was in Deagu, a city about two hours from Seoul.
 About 90% of the cases registered in Korea have a connection with a religious group called Shincheonji, after one of the members attended a service with more than 1,000 participants.
 Authorities have raised the national alert to its maximum and the government is dedicating a vast number of resources to contain the spread in Daegu.

 Medical Avenue is constantly following the coronavirus reports from local media and medical organizations in Korea.
 We know that as of now Seoul National University Hospital, Bundang Seoul National University Hospital, Myeongji Hospital, among other hospitals are taking care of the coronavirus cases in Korea.
 While there is no real threat, for the moment and until further notice Medical Avenue is not sending clients to these institutions.

-After MERS in 2015, Korean medical centers have a strict set of rules to prevent infections from spreading inside their facilities.
+After MERS in 2015, Korean medical centers have a strict set of rules.
+The protocols are designed to prevent infections from spreading inside their facilities.
 Hospitals and clinics have installed temperature cameras at all entrances.
 Clients, personal and others have to pass through inspection to make sure they don’t show any symptoms.
-On top of that, most of the Korean institutions provide free masks, offer sanitizer gel and give free counsel about coronavirus in Korea to those who wish it so.
+On top of that, most of the Korean institutions provide free masks.
+They also offer sanitizer gel and give free counsel about coronavirus in Korea to those who wish it so.
 Others have even built temporary rooms outside their main buildings for further examinations.

 Additionally, the Korean government mandates everyone who enters the country at all the airports to go through examination cameras.
 During the last few days they have restricted travel from and to China.
 Meanwhile, those we came from China during the last weeks have to report their condition to designated hotlines.

 Finally, to keep a thorough control, everyone with a registered phone receives an alert from the Korean government daily.
 The alert shows an emergency number (120) and preventive measures.
 There are also official and non-official sites (https://coronamap.site/) giving a report on the situation of the coronavirus in Korea.